ElistratovSemyon/mmp_prac_flask_server/README.md

 ## Hello!
-This is flask server allow you fit and use regression models based on decisions trees.
+This is flask server which allow you fit and use regression models based on decision trees.

 To run docker container you can use follow commands:
 '''